JuanInfante122/heart-risk-model/CONTRIBUTING.md

 make install
 ```

+## Model Training and Development

+If you are contributing to model improvements, please follow these guidelines:

+1.  **Create a New Script:** Do not modify existing training scripts.
+Create a new version (e.g., `train_model_v3.py`) to ensure reproducibility of previous results.
+2.  **Document Your Process:** Use the `AdvancedHeartRiskPredictor` class as a template.
+Ensure your script clearly outlines the steps: data loading, feature engineering, model selection, and evaluation.
+3.  **Automated Results:** The training script automatically saves results, plots, and the final model to a timestamped directory (e.g., `training_results_YYYYMMDD_HHMMSS/`).
+This is the preferred way to track experiments.
+4.  **Update Documentation:** If your new model is chosen as the primary one, update the `readme.md` and any other relevant documentation with the new results and methodology.

 ## Implement your fix or feature

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat: